Tony Cliff: Personal life

-Cliff had little or no time for any activities not directly linked to the needs of building his party (with the exception of caring for his family).
-He did not drink or smoke, or socialise very much.
 Cliff's wife, Chanie Rosenberg (1922–2021), was an active member successively of the SRG, IS and SWP, in which she remained active for many years.
 As well as authoring many articles on social questions for the group's publications, she was an activist in the National Union of Teachers until her retirement.
 In addition, three of the couple's four children became members of the SWP, with one son, Donny Gluckstein, co-authoring two books with his father.

 Cliff is depicted as Jimmy Rock of the Rockers in Tariq Ali's satire Redemption.